-His research focuses on media representation and on the different forms of measuring the Internet—people, content, infrastructure, activity.
-He is also interested in the evolution of the different forms of online advertising and on the process of commercialization of interactivity.
+His research focuses on media representation, mis/disinformation, and on the different forms of measuring the Internet—people, content, infrastructure, activity.
+This interest led to the creation of the Net Data Directory.
+He is also interested in the evolution and implications of online advertising, and in the process of commercialization of communication.

 For over a decade, he was associate professor in the Department of Communication at Universidad Rey Juan Carlos, and previously worked on applied research as Senior Analyst at the Internet Research Group LLC and Research Analyst at CDNOW Inc. He has also served as regional editor for Latin America on a large scale multi-national research project (Mapping Digital Media).

 He is the author of “The Internet Audience: Constitution and Measurement” (Peter Lang, New York) and editor of “On Communicating: Otherness, Meaning, and Information” (Routledge: New York).
 Fernando holds a Ph.D. in Communication from the Universitat Autónoma de Barcelona, and an M.A. from the Annenberg School for Communication (University of Pennsylvania).